psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 ```bash
 assistant@linuxbabe:~$ sudo dpkg-reconfigure tzdata
 ```

-`sudo shutdown now` the Guest host and enable QEMU Guest Agent under Options in the Proxmox web gui.
+Issue `sudo shutdown now` to power of the guest and go to the Proxmox web gui and enable QEMU Guest Agent under Options, then start it again.

-## Upgrade Python
+### Upgrade Python
 Which version do you currently have?
 ```bash
 assistant@linuxbabe:~$ python3 -V